MarketSquare/robotframework-cluster/README.md

 possible successor of Pabot

 ## Why
-- Pabot is 5 years old now and it has code that does what it does...
+- Pabot is 5 years old now and it has code that does what it does.
+It is a one person hobby project.
 - Pabot has room for improvement with exec time, because it starts a single robot per execution item.
 - preserve global library instances for each Thread/Satellite.
 Not re-initializing the library instance for each test/suite.
 - Pabot only runs on one local machine and we want to be able to distribute test to specific test envs.
 Conflicting requirements for different test envs.